nelsonfigueroa/nelson.cloud/content/posts/wifi_hacking_with_aircrack-ng.md

 There are other tools that we could have used to crack the password, such as `hashcat`.
 If I'm not mistaken, `hashcat` can take advantage of a GPU which will allow you to crack passwords much faster.
 However, I wanted to focus on `aircrack-ng`.

-This concludes this wifi hacking guide, hope you enjoyed the read!
+This concludes my wifi hacking notes, I hope you enjoyed the read!